DiLRandI/solr-with-monitoring/README.md

   - Central coordination service used by SolrCloud
   - Holds cluster state, live_nodes info, and stores configsets pushed by Solr
   - In production you should use a 3-node ensemble for HA; here we run a single node for learning
+  - **Built-in Prometheus metrics** exposed on port 7000 (/metrics endpoint)

 - Prometheus (prometheus)
   - Time-series database and scraping engine for metrics
-  - Scrapes the official Solr Prometheus Exporters (one per Solr node) to collect metrics
+  - Scrapes the official Solr Prometheus Exporters (one per Solr node) to collect Solr metrics
+  - Scrapes ZooKeeper metrics directly from its built-in Prometheus endpoint (port 7000)

 - Grafana (grafana)
   - Visualization tool for dashboards based on Prometheus metrics